 Texas represents a middle-of-the-road approach when it comes to sexting.
-While their stance on explicit material and child pornography echo those of other states, Texas does allow sexting (i.e receiving and keeping content) amongst adolescents provided the distributor and recipient consent to the relationship and images, and are at most 2 years apart in age.
+While their stance on explicit material and child pornography echoes that of other states, Texas does allow sexting (i.e. receiving and keeping content) amongst adolescents provided the distributor and recipient consent to the relationship and images, and are at most two years apart in age.

 This means that a minor as young as 16 years of age could potentially sext an adult who has reached the age of majority at 18.
 Of course, the stance from the state of Texas is that a new young adult of 18 or 19 years of age should not be punished for engaging in a relationship with someone around their own age.

 |Arizona||Yes||Petty offense, Class 2 misdemeanor or Class 3 misdemeanor.|

 |Arkansas||Yes||Class A misdemeanor; from eight hours of community service to one year of confinement.|

 |Colorado||Yes||Three-tiered system that classifies the offense based on the teen’s actions and the circumstances of each case: For Posting: criminal misdemeanor charges.
 For Possesion: petty offenses.
 For Exchanging: civil infractions, meaning the teen will not have a criminal record if found guilty.|

 |Florida||Yes||From petty offense to serious third-degree felony for third or subsequent offense, punishable by up to five years in prison, five years of probation, a $5,000 fine, and a possible requirement to register as a sex offender.|